arthurBricq/Interpreter/README.md

 These features are missing for ABr to be 'ready'

-- || and &&
+- More operator: ||, &&
 - String
 - Char
-- Some built-in functions:
+- More built-in functions:
-  - print
+  - len
-  - env
+  - print_env

 # Shell-like interpreter